COVID furlough: How long can it last? | DW | 05.07.2021

 At the height of the pandemic, more than 40 million American workers were laid off at least temporarily.

 Twenty-six states, making up about 70% of the US population, run their own version of Germany's short-time work scheme.
-However, its use is much more limited than in Europe due to a lack of awareness and administrative hurdles.
+However, its use is much more limited than in Europe due to a lack of awareness of the program and administrative hurdles.

 The federal government, instead, launched the Paycheck Protection Program (PPP), which offered loans to small firms of a 50% tax credit of workers' wages whether they worked or not.
 Larger firms could only apply if they had cut workers' hours.